-Under the rules and regulations of the SEC as currently in effect, any holder of at least one percent or \$2,000 in market value of shares of Common Stock held for at least one year who desires to have a proposal presented in the Company's proxy material for use in connection with the Annual Meeting of Stockholders to be held in 2000 must transmit that proposal (along with his or her name, address, the number of shares of Common Stock that he or she holds of record or beneficially, the dates on which the securities were acquired and documentary support for a claim of beneficial ownership) in writing by certified mail--return receipt requested to the Secretary of the Company at Revlon, Inc., 625 Madison Avenue, New York, New York 10022.
-Proposals of stockholders intended to be presented at the Annual Meeting of Stockholders to be held in 2000 must be received by the Secretary of the Company not later than November 12, 1999.
+Under the rules and regulations of the SEC as currently in effect, any holder of at least one percent or \$2,000 in market value of shares of Common Stock held for at least one year who desires to have a proposal presented in the Company's proxy material for use in connection with the Annual Meeting of Stockholders to be held in 2001 must transmit that proposal (along with his or her name, address, the number of shares of Common Stock that he or she holds of record or beneficially, the dates on which the securities were acquired and documentary support for a claim of beneficial ownership) in writing by certified mail--return receipt requested to the Secretary of the Company at Revlon, Inc., 625 Madison Avenue, New York, New York 10022.
+Proposals of stockholders intended to be presented in the Company's proxy material for use in connection with the Annual Meeting of Stockholders to be held in 2002 must be received by the Secretary of the Company not later than December 31, 2001.